IBMStreams/sample.edge-app-control/README.md

 ## Steps

-This sample will show how to develop and deploy the application with and without EAM.
+This sample will show how to develop and deploy the application with and without IBM Edge Application Manager.
 The high level steps are the same for both of these cases.
-The individual steps will point out when there is difference between these two scenarios.
 1. Develop Application
 1. Build Application for the Edge
 1. Select Edge nodes to use